mrncmoose/smart_controller/README.md

 Parts list:
 1. Raspberry PI model B
 1. DS18B20 temperature sensor (others may be substituted).
 This project used SunFounder’s PC board to eliminate the need for a breadboard or other circuit board to hold the DS18B20.
-1. Jbtek 4 Channel DC 5V Relay module
+1. Jbtek 4 Channel DC 5V Relay module.
+Make sure these are contact style.
 1. (20) Jumper wires
+1. 5mm Blue LED
+1. 270 ohm 1/4 Watt resistor
 1. (4) #6-32 x 3/8 pan head screws
 1. (10) M2.5 x 4mm pan head screws
 1. Case for Raspberry PI, relay and temperature sensor boards.
 The STL files are posted as part of this project.
 Note:  you may need 2 of the middle spacers.